beric7/material_segmentation/README.md

 6. Adjust the number of 'channels' in the training command to match the number of channels that you have.
 7. Ensure that your DATA folder has a folder called 'Train' and a folder called 'Test'.
 Inside each of those folders include the mask and image pairs in their respective folders (Masks, Images).
 8. If you have set this up correctly then you are now ready to begin.

+## Building a Custom Dataset
+The images in the dataset were annotated using [labelme](https://github.com/wkentaro/labelme).
+We suggest that you use this tool.

+Before beginning to annotate, we suggest that you use jpeg for the RGB image files.
+We advised against beginning with images which are already resized.

+After annotating you will have matching JSON and jpeg files, indicating the annotation and image pair respectfully.

+You will take these files and generate masks and one-hot-encoded vector files using run_labelme2voc_.py file in Pre-processing.
+Then you can re-scale these images and masks using the respective files in Pre-processing.
+You can also use the random sort function we have created to randomly split the data.

+The labels_corrosion_segmentation.txt file contains the class labels needed for the run_labelme2voc_.py function.
+If your classes are different then they need to be reflected in this particular file.

 ## Citation
 ```